hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-cluster-copy-tags-to-snapshot-configured.md

     → → Overall Result: false

-    This result means that not all resources passed the policy check and the protected behavior is not allowed for the policy rds-copy-tags-to-snapshot-configured.
+    This result means that not all resources passed the policy check and the protected behavior is not allowed for the policy rds-cluster-copy-tags-to-snapshot-configured.

     Found 1 resource violations